Capital Cup: History

+On May 14, 2024, Richmond announced they were moving to the Patriot League as a football only member beginning in the 2025 season.
+The two teams scheduled a non–conference game for 2025, and further announced an extension of the series through the 2030 season.
+On April 25, 2025, William & Mary announced that were moving to the Patriot League as an associate member for football beginning in the 2026 season, while 20 of their 22 sports teams will remain in the CAA.

 Trophy

-The I-64 Trophy was a college football trophy that went to the winner of the annual College of William & Mary versus University of Richmond football game from 1984 through 2008.
+The I-64 Trophy was the trophy that went to the winner of the annual William & Mary versus Richmond football game from 1984 through 2008.
 Both Division I schools participate in the NCAA Football Championship Subdivision (formerly Division I-AA).
 The name for the trophy came from Interstate 64, which connects the schools through the short distance between Richmond and Williamsburg.
 The I-64 Trophy was replaced in 2009 with the Capital Cup, which honors the entire history of the rivalry between the two schools and the status of the two cities as the last two capitals of the Commonwealth of Virginia.

 Game results

 Game MVPs

 A Most Valuable Player (MVP) Award was established 2009, coinciding with the rivalry's renaming to Capital Cup.